 A recent court case in the UK is likely to become a much-quoted example of case law for public procurement legal challenges by unsuccessful bidders.
-The NDA case (click link to get the full judgement) involves a challenge by Energy Solutions Ltd. who were the incumbent supplier for a huge contract to clean up de-commissioned nuclear power stations.
+The NDA case (click the link to get the full judgment) involves a challenge by Energy Solutions Ltd. which was the incumbent supplier for a huge contract to clean up decommissioned nuclear power stations.
 They lost the tender, run by contracting authority the Nuclear Decommissioning Authority (NDA), to a Babcock Fluor consortium (known as CFP in the court documents).

 What then happened will seem shocking, we suspect, to many public sector readers!
-After those consensus scores had been entered into the AWARD computer system, and the marking for that question recorded as “closed”, the individual who was the evaluation lead basically went back into the system and unilaterally increased the scores.
+After that consensus, scores had been entered into the AWARD computer system, and the marking for that question was recorded as “closed”, the individual who was the evaluation lead basically went back into the system and unilaterally increased the scores.

 “The NDA had an obligation to apply the rules of the competition contained in the SORR transparently and in accordance with the obligations upon it under the Regulations, which include that of equal treatment”.

 So there are a number of important learning points here for procurement.
-You can’t go back and change your mind about a threshold that you have said will lead to disqualification, even if your favourite bidder falls foul of that it!
+You can’t go back and change your mind about a threshold that you have said will lead to disqualification, even if your favorite bidder falls foul of that!
 And if you then “fudge” the scores, and you get found out, you will be in trouble.

-The key point therefore is to use thresholds that lead to automatic disqualification very sparingly in tenders.
-There are some that are obligatory in the regulations (such as for tax or other offences by the bidder).
+The key point, therefore, is to use thresholds that lead to automatic disqualification very sparingly in tenders.
+There are some that are obligatory in the regulations (such as for tax or other offenses by the bidder).
 But in terms of technical factors, be very careful.
 My advice to contracting authorities has always been to use words like “we reserve the right to eliminate a bidder who scores less than x on these criteria if we believe that this indicates a critical lack of capability …”

 In other words, give yourself an ability to eliminate, but keep it flexible.
 Use words like “may” or “reserve the right” – and don’t use words such as “will” and “must”!